A Travel Price Comparison for Germany Munich vs. Berlin for Attractions, Nightlife, Music, and Backpackers

 Berlin

-Munich and Berlin are comparable places to visit for backpackers and budget travelers.
+Munich and Berlin are amazing places to visit for backpackers and budget travelers.

 Munich is a very popular city to visit for backpackers.
 The city has many fun hostels that often host events and activities for guests.
 It's easy to meet other backpackers and take advantage of the nightlife around town.